“Yoga is the golden key that unlocks the door to peace, tranquility and joy.” —BKS Iyengar

 BKS Iyengar, 95, who handed many modern yogis that golden key, “left his mortal body” Wednesday morning, a spokesperson said.
 The founder of one of modern yoga’s most prominent schools was admitted to the hospital on August 12th for heart troubles reportedly after much persuasion from family members.
 His condition had since been steadily deteriorating.
 Put on dialysis over the weekend, his kidneys failed to respond to the treatment and he ultimately suffered renal failure.

-Born December 14, 1918, in Karnataka, India (originally known as the state of Mysore), Iyengar was destined to be the Guruji so many people know today from day one.
+Born December 14, 1918, in Karnataka, India (originally known as the state of Mysore), Iyengar was destined from day one to be the Guruji so many people know today.
 His father, Sri Krichnamachar (not to be confused with Sri T. Krishnamacharya, his guru), was a school teacher, who passed the gift of tutelage on to his son.
 Iyengar began studying yoga at the age of 16 with Krishnamacharya.
 At 18, his guru sent him to Pune to teach and preach yoga.
 He went on to instruct everyone from International heads of state to Hollywood actors.
 It was his encounter with the violinist Yehudi Menuhin in 1952 that led to the spreading of his teachings to the West.
 His book, Light on Yoga, became a veritable bible for teachers and students and transformed yoga into the practice as we know it today.

 In 2008 Iyengar told Yoga Journal: